mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           ### Competitive Analysis

-          The second step of the process was to do a Competitive Analysis so we could understand what the competitors were doing.
-I was also looking for potential gaps so we could explore and stand out as a groceries e-commerce.
+          The second step of the process was to do a Competitive Analysis to understand what the competitors were doing.
+I was also looking for potential gaps in the market to stand out.

-          I conducted a research of YoShelf’s direct and indirect competitors using the following methods:
+          I conducted research of YoShelf’s direct and indirect competitors using the following methods:

-          * Features Analysis of competitor’s websites
+          * Features analysis of competitor’s websites

-          * Contextual Inquiry & Site visits to local competitor shops
+          * Contextual inquiry & site visits to local competitor shops

           * Interviews with shoppers & staff at these competitor shops